FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 In 2009 a [paper](https://web.archive.org/web/20141205052029/http://visual-computing.intel-research.net/publications/papers/2009/mlaa/mlaa.pdf) by [Alexander Reshetov](https://research.nvidia.com/person/alexander-reshetov) struck the graphics programming world like a ton of bricks: take the blocky, aliased result of the rendered image, find edges and classify the pixels into tetris-like shapes with per-shape filtering rules and remove the blocky edge.
 Anti-Aliasing based on the [morphology](https://en.wikipedia.org/wiki/Mathematical_morphology) of pixels - [MLAA](https://www.iryoku.com/mlaa/) was born.

 Computationally cheap, easy to implement.
 Later it was refined with more emphasis on removing sub-pixel artifacts to become [SMAA](https://www.iryoku.com/smaa/).
 It became a fan favorite, with [an injector being developed early on](https://mrhaandi.blogspot.com/p/injectsmaa.html?m=1) to put SMAA into games that didn't support it.
 Some considered these too blurry, the saying "vaseline on the screen" was coined.

 <blockquote class="reaction"><div class="reaction_text">It was the future, a sign of things to come.
 No more shaky hardware support.
 Like <a href="https://en.wikipedia.org/wiki/Fixed-function">Fixed-Function pipelines</a> died in favor of programmable shaders Anti-Aliasing too became "shader based".</div><img class="kiwi" src="/assets/kiwis/book.svg"></blockquote>

 ### FXAA

 We'll take a close look at an algorithm that was inspired by MLAA, developed by [Timothy Lottes](https://x.com/NOTimothyLottes).
 "Fast approximate anti-aliasing", [FXAA](https://developer.download.nvidia.com/assets/gamedev/files/sdk/11/FXAA_WhitePaper.pdf).
-In fact, when it came into wide circulation, it received some incredibly press.
+In fact, when it came into wide circulation, it received some incredible press.
 [Among others](https://www.realtimerendering.com/blog/fxaa-rules-ok/), [Jeff Atwood](https://blog.codinghorror.com/about-me/) pulled neither bold fonts nor punches in his [2011 blog post](https://blog.codinghorror.com/fast-approximate-anti-aliasing-fxaa/), later [republished by Kotaku](http://kotaku.com/5866780/).

 > [**Jeff Atwood**](https://blog.codinghorror.com/about-me/): The FXAA method is so good, in fact, it makes all other forms of full-screen anti-aliasing pretty much obsolete overnight. **If you have an FXAA option in your game, you should enable it immediately** and ignore any other AA options.